top of page

 2022

-Applying this thinking to my own work, I created unique brushes in photoshop and began digitally painting on top of my photographs, using only the image itself as the canvas.
-The result, when printed on paper, has the effect of a real watercolor — precious, and one of a kind.
-The difference between the original photograph and the reinterpretation is a meticulous series of strokes changing the opacity of a layer on top of the photograph.
+Applying this thinking to my own work, I created unique brushes in photoshop and began digitally 'painting in' my photographs, using only the image itself as the canvas.
+The result, when printed on paper, has the effect of an original painting.
 After completing the digital work, I create a print on watercolor paper and add painted media by hand, further subverting the traditional photographic process.
+I chose domestic scenes as the subject matter for this series, having recently transitioned from the workforce to managing household responsibilities.
+I had a fresh perspective on the continuing disparity between a woman's very real 'job' in the home, and the type of labor considered worthy of recognition.

 bottom of page